Cross-Lingual Sentiment Quantification: Conclusions

 \section{Conclusions}

-The experiments we have performed show that structural correspondence learning (SCL) and distributional correspondence indexing (DCI), two previously proposed methods for cross-lingual text classification, can effectively be used in cross-lingual text quantification, a task that had never been tackled before in the literature.
-The tested methods yield quantification predictions that are fairly close to the true prevalence; in terms of absolute error (arguably the most easy-to-interpret error criterion), and on average, DCI+PACC differs from the true prevalence by a margin of 3.3\%, while this difference is 5.4\% for SCL+ACC.
-These results are encouraging, especially if we consider the fact that the quantifier is trained on a language different from the one on which quantification is performed, and that a range of prevalences different from the one present in the training set are tested.
+The experiments we have performed show that structural correspondence learning ($\mathrm{SCL}$) and distributional correspondence indexing ($\mathrm{DCI}$), two previously proposed methods for cross-lingual text classification, can effectively be used in cross-lingual text quantification, a task that had never been tackled before in the literature.
+The tested methods yield quantification predictions that are fairly close to the true prevalence; in terms of absolute error (arguably the most easy-to-interpret error criterion), and on average, the class prevalences predicted by $\mathrm{DCI}$+$\mathrm{PACC}$ differ from the true prevalences by a margin of 3.3\% on average, while this difference is 5.4\% for $\mathrm{SCL}$+$\mathrm{ACC}$.
+These results are encouraging, especially if we consider the fact that the quantifier is trained on a language different from the one on which quantification is performed (for which no training data are assumed to exist), and that a range of true prevalences different (and even extremely different) from the ones of the training set are tested upon.

+Note also that these results are a further confirmation of the fact that, when our interest in automatically labelled data is at the aggregate level only (and not at the individual level), using ``real'' quantification methods (instead of standard classification methods in a ``classify and count'' fashion) is the way to go.
+To witness, in terms of absolute error the use of $\mathrm{DCI}$+$\mathrm{PACC}$ allows to cut down quantification error to 3.3\% on average, a substantial improvement with respect to the 9.2\% on average obtained by just using $\mathrm{DCI}$ with a ``classify and count'' approach.

 The combination of transfer learning (of which cross-lingual transfer is an instance) with quantification is an interesting task in general, that should prompt a body of dedicated research.
 We believe end-to-end approaches for cross-lingual quantification, not necessarily relying on classification as an intermediate step, would be worth exploring.
-Likewise, a natural extension of this work would be to explore applications of transfer learning to quantification different from the cross-lingual one, such as cross-domain quantification.
+Likewise, a natural extension of this work would be to explore applications of transfer learning to sentiment quantification different from the cross-lingual one, such as cross-domain sentiment quantification.
+Note also that, while this paper concentrates on a very narrow aspect of sentiment analysis (namely, \textsf{Positive}-\textsf{Negative} polarity detection), approaches such as the ones championed here can be in principle extended to deal with other labelling tasks in affective computing and sentiment analysis~\cite{Cambria:2016cr}, such as finer-grained polarity detection (e.g., using ordinal scales~\cite{DaSanMartino:2016jk}) or joint topic-sentiment detection~\cite{Yang:2019to}.